aeonSolutions/AeonLabs-Scientific-Research-Projects/README.md

 **Project Total: ~30 work.h**

-The Duracon folder contains the software code (Visual Basic) for the Duracon Software, part of the Scientific Research Project PTDC/ECM/69565/2006 entitled: "SELICON - Service life Design – Modelling the durability performance of concrete structures" where I worked as a researcher.
+The [Duracon folder](https://github.com/aeonSolutions/AeonLabs-Scientific-Research-Projects/tree/master/Duracon) contains the software code (Visual Basic) for the Duracon Software, part of the Scientific Research Project PTDC/ECM/69565/2006 entitled: "SELICON - Service life Design – Modelling the durability performance of concrete structures" where I worked as a researcher.
+A work done while I was a PhD student & Scientific Researcher in the Civil Engineering Department at the University of Minho.

 <p align="center">
   <img src="https://github.com/aeonSolutions/AeonLabs-Scientific-Research-Projects/blob/master/duracon.png"> &nbsp;